matuzo/HTMHell/hell/adventcalendar/2024/15/index.md

 No, the message is not to avoid screen readers, but to start with tools that have a gentler learning curve.
 The tree itself gives developers plenty of clues about how each node may (or may not!) be recognized by assistive tech like screen readers or voice recognition software.
 And for whatever the tree can’t reveal, keyboard testing can fill in some of the gaps.

-Using tools that are straightforward makes it more likely that developers will keep coming back to them to build better in the long run.
 Of course, no tool is perfect, and the accessibility tree does have its limitations.
 It’s important that we remind developers of them as well.

 So, what exactly does this approach entail?